The Physics of Fast Radio Bursts: Propagation effects

 One prediction of the RM scatter theory is that it is positively correlated to the observed scattering timescale, i.e. $\sigma_{\rm RM} \propto \tau_{sc}^\alpha$, with $\alpha \sim (0.5 - 0.8)$ \citep{yang22}.
 This is qualitatively consistent with the observational data \citep{feng22}.

-Another mechanism to scatter FRB emission is through fragmentation of the FRB waves in a magnetar wind.
+Another mechanism to scatter FRB emission is through filamentation of the FRB waves in a magnetar wind.
 This may induce additional modulation in the emission with a $\tau_{sc} \propto \nu^{-2}$ scattering dependence, which is not widely observed \cite{sobacchi22}.
+On the other hand, such an effect may induce large scintillation bandwidths of $\sim 100$ MHz as observed, which corresponds to an undetectable ns-duration scattering timescale \cite{sobacchi22}.